-The table below summarises the sources of national and cross-border water trading rules in Australia.
+The sources of national and cross-border water trading rules in Australia are summarised in the table below.
+This table is for general information only.
 For further information click the links below or seek advice from your local water authorities.

 |Intergovernmental Agreement on a National Water Initiative||Nationally||

-The NWI represents a shared commitment by governments to increase the efficiency of Australia's water use, leading to greater certainty for investment and productivity, for rural and urban communities, and for the environment.
+The National Water Initiative (NWI) represents a shared commitment by governments to increase the efficiency of Australia's water use, leading to greater certainty for investment and productivity, for rural and urban communities, and for the environment.
 Under the NWI, governments have made commitments to: